-To understand plant flowering, you need to get a handle on "photoperiodism," or amount of light and darkness a plant is exposed to.
-The amount of uninterrupted darkness is what determines the formation of flowers on most types of plants, explained Ann Marie VanDerZanden, horticulturist with the Oregon State University Extension Service.
+To understand plant flowering, you need to get a handle on “photoperiodism,” or amount of light and darkness a plant is exposed to.
+The amount of uninterrupted darkness is what determines the formation of flowers on most types of plants, according to Oregon State University Extension Service horticulture experts.

-Botanists used to think that the length of daylight a plant was exposed to determined whether a plant would form flowers.
+Botanists used to think that the length of daylight a plant was exposed to determines whether it would form flowers.
 But experiments proved otherwise.
-It is the length of darkness that a plant experiences that plays the most crucial role.
+It’s the length of darkness that a plant experiences that plays the most crucial role.

 Other plants require only a short night to flower.
-These are termed "long day" plants.
+These are termed “long-day” plants.
 These bloom only when they receive more than 12 hours of light.
-Many of our summer blooming flowers and garden vegetables are long day plants, such as asters, coneflowers, California poppies, lettuce, spinach and potatoes.
-These all bloom when the days are long, during our temperate summers.
+Many of our summer-blooming flowers and garden vegetables are long-day plants, such as asters, coneflowers, California poppies, lettuce, spinach and potatoes.
+These all bloom when the days are long, during our summers.

 And some plants form flowers regardless of day length.
-Botanists call these "day neutral" plants.
-Tomatoes, corn, cucumbers and some strawberries are day-neutral.
+Botanists call these “day-neutral” plants.
+Tomatoes, corn, cucumbers and some strawberries are day neutral.
 Some plants, such as petunias defy categorization.
 They flower regardless of day length, but flower earlier and more profusely with long days.